Q: What is Amazon Kendra?

 Q: What languages does Amazon Kendra support?

-A: For information on language support, please refer to this documentation page.
+For information on language support, refer to this documentation page.

 Q: What code changes do I need to make to use Amazon Kendra?

-A: Ingesting content does not require coding when using the native connectors.
+Ingesting content does not require coding when using the native connectors.
 You can also write your own custom connectors to integrate with other data sources, using the Kendra SDK.
-You can easily deploy search in your application with a few lines of code, or copying short code samples from the console to replicate specific functionality.
-The SDK provides full control and flexibility of the end user experience.
+You can deploy Amazon Kendra search in two easy ways: (1) use the visual UI editor in our Experience Builder (no code required), or (2) implement the Kendra API using a few lines of code for more flexibility.
+Code samples are also provided in the console to speed up API implementation.
+The SDK provides full control and flexibility of the end-user experience.

 Q: In what regions is Amazon Kendra available?